 Besides, the Sun moves across the sky over the season.
-And so, check the place regularly and move the containers in a suitable area where sunlight is available.
+And so, check the place regularly and move the containers to a suitable area where sunlight is available.

-As an apartment gardener, you can place your container on the windowsill or balcony to get the sunlight exposure.
-If the sunlight is not available in your apartment area provide artificial lighting through the fluorescent lights placing them a minimum distance from the plants at night.
+As an apartment gardener, you can place your container on the windowsill or balcony to get sunlight exposure.
+If sunlight is not available in your apartment area, provide artificial lighting through the fluorescent lights, placing them a minimum distance from the plants at night.

-As an outdoor gardener, you may place the containers in your patio, front porch or rooftop.
+As an outdoor gardener, you may place the containers on your patio, front porch, or rooftop.

 Maintain a minimum distance between containers for enough air circulation.
-It helps to reduce spreading diseases and allow good pollination.
+It helps to reduce the spreading of diseases and allows good pollination.